 Rubber applications typically consist of use of molded-in inserts.
-After a metal insert is placed into a cavity of a mold, heated rubber is injected, and encases and hardens around the insert.
-Pressed-in installation is also possible, where a pressed-in insert is inserted into a hole in the cool rubber.
+After a metal insert is placed into the cavity of a mold, heated rubber is injected, and encases and hardens around the insert.
+Pressed-in installation is also possible, where a pressed-in threaded insert is inserted into a hole in the cool rubber.

 Pressed-in inserts provide permanent thread in soft metals.
 Soft metal applications call for knurled body to lock tightly into the hosting material.

 Thermoset plastics have a cross linked molecular structure, permanently shaped in the manufacturing process.
 This type of material generally responds best to molded-in or pressed-in inserts.